 Kiejko says she went into engineering because of her love for maths, and feels that her day job has something in common with the sport of shooting.

 "With engineering, when you are dealing with a problem and you're going through something, you look at the big picture and see how they are pieced together and then you break them down into individual parts so you understand how everything all works."

-"In shooting it's very similar, you look at the grand scheme of things and then you break it all down and then ideally parceling out individual pieces and becoming proficient until you have all that end result that all fits together."
+"In shooting it's very similar, you look at the grand scheme of things and then you break it all down and then ideally parcel out individual pieces and become proficient until you have all that end-result that all fits together."

 But while she is obviously successful in her day job, Kiejko knows it's her responsibility to maintain her father's Olympic legacy.
 Hearing her father's stories about the Olympic Games made her want to be an Olympian like him and represent Team Canada.

 "Competing in the Olympic Games has been more than a childhood dream for me, it's a family affair," Kiejko told Canadian Press in 2016.